geoserver/geoserver.github.io/_posts/2022-10-19-geoserver-2-22-RC-released.md

 This can have some advantages compared to the typical database storage:
 * Cheaper, when dealing with very large amounts of data in the cloud, as blob storage costs a fraction of an equivalent database.
-* Faster for specific use cases, e.g, when extracting a single file and rendering it fully is the typical use case (e.g. tractor tracs in a precision farming application).
+* Faster for specific use cases, e.g, when extracting a single file and rendering it fully is the typical use case (e.g. tractor tracks in a precision farming application).
 This happens because the file splitting de-facto imposes and efficient data partitioning, and shapefile access excels at returning the whole set of features (as opposed to a subset).

 ![STAC mosaic](/img/posts/2.22/vector-mosaic-store.png) <br/>